Oral Cancer: Surgery

 Diarrhea.
 You may have diarrhea from tube feedings, stress, or an infection.
 Talk with a dietitian about what you can eat to reduce the chances of getting diarrhea.

-Bloating of the face.
+Bloated face.
 You may have facial swelling or bloating.
 This will go away over time.
+Talk with your doctor about what you can do to manage it.

-You may have trouble eating because your ability to swallow is limited.
+You may have trouble eating.
 A nurse or therapist will help you learn how to swallow so you can eat after surgery.

 In some cases, you may need extra care after surgery.
 If you have a tracheostomy, a physical or respiratory therapist can teach you exercises to make breathing easier.
 He or she will also show you and your caregivers how to care for the tracheostomy.
 If you have a gastrostomy tube, a nurse or therapist will show you and your caregivers how to use the tube.
 You may have the gastrostomy tube for a while, until you can swallow well enough to eat again.
 If your treatment prevents you from swallowing well again, you may always use a gastrostomy tube to feed yourself.